 Karyn’s Holiday Breakfast Casserole with Artichokes, Goat Cheese, and Canadian Bacon (Video)

-Karyn’s Holiday Breakfast Casserole with Artichokes, Goat Cheese, and Canadian Bacon would be great for a holiday brunch any time of year.
+Karyn’s Holiday Breakfast Casserole with Artichokes, Goat Cheese, and Canadian Bacon would be great for brunch any time of year.
 And this tasty recipe is low-carb, low-glycemic, and gluten-free.
 Use Breakfast Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Karyn’s Holiday Breakfast Casserole!